Fan Fic / Shadowchasers: Conspiracy

 - Francis, Karl's replacement who was first seen in Tournament of Shadows, seems to be playing a much larger role in this one, Chapter 7 focusing around him.

-- Asshole Victim: In an early chapter of the fic, a mobster named Clement McMahan - a tulgar berserker - is murdered, and given what Douglas finds out about his methods as he investigates, he definately qualifies.
-(After a waitress tells him stories about McMahan's cruelty, Douglas says to himself that even he might have wanted to kill him.)
+- Asshole Victim: In an early chapter of the fic, a mobster named Clement McMahan - a tulgar berserker - is murdered, and given what Douglas finds out about his methods as he investigates, he definitely qualifies.

 - Bad-Guy Bar: Bugman's Mug in Cincinnati.
 Most patrons are dwarves, but the bartender is an attractive human - supposedly - female named Neela.
 It's best to watch what you say here and not drink too much, as Neela seems to be in the business of selling information that she "convinces" intoxicated patrons to tell her.
 Ferdinand is a regular.